jags14385/myobOpsTechnical/README.md

 # Hi

-It demonstrates a CDK app with an instance of a stack (`MyobOpsTechnicalStack`) which contains an Amazon Lambda + API Gateway.
+- It demonstrates a CDK app with an instance of a stack (`MyobOpsTechnicalStack`) which contains an Amazon Lambda + API Gateway.
+- The CI pipeline uses github Actions + Secrets.

+To test the lambdas locally , use aws sam local.
+Steps:

+- Generate the template using `cdk synth` . `cdk synth --no-staging > template.yaml`
+- `sam local invoke HelloLambda3D9C82D6`
+- `sam local invoke HelloLambda3D9C82D6 --event=sample_events/helloEvent.json`

 The `cdk.json` file tells the CDK Toolkit how to execute your app.